sderosiaux/every-single-day-i-tldr/README.md

 - https://groups.google.com/forum/#!topic/scala-internals/r2GnzCFc3TY He raised good point.
 The Scala documentation / website cluster, could be clearly improved (Scala Native, ScalaJS, Scala Android..) and be more beginner friendly.
 - http://scala-lang.org/blog/2016/10/14/dotty-errors.html Dotty is going to be a great Scala compiler. elm-ish compiler human error messages please.
 - http://www.martinfowler.com/articles/injection.html An old post of Martin Fowler I've never read.
 IoC => Dependency Injection.
 An "assembler": the service that fulfill dependencies.
 3 types of IoC: Interface Injection, Setter Injection, Constructor Injection.
 Another pattern is the Service Locator (basically, a class Registry (singleton or not) where you load or ask for an implementation).
 Both patterns can be mixed.
 With the Locator, every classes needs a reference to a Locator.
 With IoC, there is no such thing, it's completely invisible.
 XML sucks.
+- http://www.martinfowler.com/articles/mocksArentStubs.html Dummy: just used to fulfill params.
+Fake: A fully functional alternative, not suitable for prod (eg: an in-memory db).
+Stub: just some methods are set to return something.
+Mock: used to verify methods have been called (.expected.to.be.called.once), and can set the result.

 # 15-10-2016